Accelerating Particle-based Energetic Variational Inference: Introduction

 The rest of this article is organized as follows.
-Section 2 gives a review of the EQ technique for the gradient flow and the AEGD method.
-In Section 3, we present the ImEQ method, and apply it to solve the particle ODE system \eqref{Particle_ODE_1}.
-In Section 4, we demonstrate the efficiency and robustness of the ImEQ method by comparing it with some existing ParVI methods on various synthetic and real-world problems for Bayesian inference.
-The paper is concluded in Section 5.
+Section 2 gives a review of the EQ technique for the gradient flow and AEGD method.
+In Section 3, we present ImEQ method and apply it to solve the particle ODE system \eqref{Particle_ODE_1}.
+In Section 4, we demonstrate the efficiency and robustness of ImEQ method by comparing it with some existing ParVI methods on various synthetic and real-world problems for Bayesian inference.
+Section 5 concludes the article.